Vineela0808/The-Vault---RFID-and-Facial-Recognition-Dual-Authentication-Safe/README.md

 - **Image Logging & Access History** : The system logs access attempts with timestamps and identification results for future auditability.
 ## Working Pattern
 - **System Boot** : Initializes all components including RFID, camera, and display
-- **RFID Authentication** :User taps RFID card, Arduino verifies UID via SPI, Sends result over UART to Raspberry Pi
+- **RFID Authentication** :The user taps their RFID card.
+The Arduino reads the card’s UID via SPI, verifies it, and transmits the authentication result to the Raspberry Pi via UART.
-- **Facial Recognition** : Raspberry Pi captures face via CSI camera, Compares against stored images using OpenCV SDK, Sends 'R' to Arduino via serial if access is granted.
+- **Facial Recognition** : Upon receiving a valid RFID result, the Raspberry Pi captures the user's face using a CSI camera.
+It then compares the captured image with stored images using the OpenCV SDK.
+If a match is found, it sends an 'R' signal back to the Arduino via serial communication.
-- **Unlocking** : Arduino receives 'R' and rotates servo to unlock safe, Logs the event and provides audio-visual feedback.
+- **Unlocking Mechanism** : Upon receiving the 'R' signal, the Arduino activates the servo motor to unlock the safe.
+The system logs the event and provides both audio and visual feedback to confirm successful access.